 Look for clubs and groups in your area that you can participate in, you just might find some great friends.

-Make sure whatever you bring on the trails you take with you when you leave the trails.
+Make sure whatever you bring onto the trails you take with you when you leave the trails.
+This way the next hiker behind you can enjoy the trail just as much as you did.